 Prior to moving to Italy, Liz taught writing and humanities at the college level.
-She's also served as editor of several regional lifestyle magazines, and written on a variety of topics, from celebrities to politics to real estate.
+She's also served as editor of several regional lifestyle magazines, and has written on a variety of topics, from celebrities to politics to real estate.
 She is happiest when she's discovering a new corner of Italy about which to write.

 Liz has a Bachelor of Fine Arts degree from Ringling College of Art in Sarasota, Florida, and an MA in Humanities from the University of South Florida, Tampa.
-Also at USF, she completed doctoral studies in Anthropology and Archaeology, and started coming to Italy regularly to work on archaeological digs.
+Also at USF, she completed doctoral studies in Anthropology and Archaeology and started coming to Italy regularly to work on archaeological digs.
 She also participated in the American Academy in Rome's Summer Archaeology program.
 She is fluent in Italian — and is living proof that immersion is the best way to learn a language!